Location of the trailhead: Northeastern British Columbia,

 biking trip the next morning.
 The road was in a pretty good shape after

 the gate.
-Up to the point pictured in the photo below, there was a steady gain in altitude, which
+Up to the point pictured in the photo below, there was a steady gain in

 made for a fast bike ride on the way back.